 As Rachael—the woman who links these two generations, mother to one and daughter to another—weaves back and forth between two time periods, this imaginative thriller explores questions of family, identity, and love.
 Courageous, compassionate Shay finds herself fighting against the confines of a society still decades away from women’s liberation, while Brandy struggles to adapt to the modern world she has suddenly been thrust into.
 The truth behind this inexplicable turn of events is more complex than either woman can imagine—and The Mirror is a tribute to the triumph of the female spirit, even in the face of seemingly insurmountable obstacles.

 “What happens will surprise you.
 In the meantime, settle down for a good read.” —The Denver Post

 “A fascinating tale of the occult . . .
 This is a most unusual novel with a highly entertaining premise cleverly worked out.” —The Atlanta Journal-Constitution

 “Highly imaginative.” —The Pittsburgh Press

-Marlys Millhiser is an American author of fifteen mysteries and horror novels.
+Marlys Millhiser was an American author of fifteen mysteries and horror novels.
 Born in Charles City, Iowa, Millhiser originally worked as a high school teacher.
-She has served as a regional vice president of the Mystery Writers of America and is best known for her novel The Mirror and for the Charlie Greene Mysteries.
-Millhiser currently lives in Boulder, Colorado.
+She served as a regional vice president of the Mystery Writers of America and was best known for her novel The Mirror and for the Charlie Greene Mysteries.